 The General Meeting of the Association shall be held once in every two years during the International Congress of Cross-Cultural Psychology.
-At this meeting the business transacted generally shall include reports from (a) the Secretary-General, (b) the Treasurer, (c) the Standing Committees and, if there is anything noteworthy to report, (d) the Regional Representatives.
+At this meeting the business transacted generally shall include reports from (a) the Secretary-General, (b) the Treasurer, (c) the Standing Committees, (d) the President, reporting election results, (e) the Chair of the Communication and Publications Committee, and, if there is anything noteworthy to report, (f) the Regional Representatives.